Charleville, County Cork: History

 During the time of the Penal Laws, practising the Catholic faith was illegal.
 As a result, the parish of Charleville was amalgamated with the parishes Bruree and Colmanswell, both in the Diocese of Limerick.
 In 1704, Fr.
 Daniel Mac Namara of Bruree was registered as the Catholic priest for this very large pastoral area.
 The fact that Catholics had to attend Mass secretly meant that the old chapel in Holy Cross cemetery was abandoned.
 The remains of this church – now overgrown with ivy – are still to be seen in the centre of the graveyard.
 Indeed, like so many other pre-1700 churches, the old church of Holy Cross literally became part of the surrounding graveyard, in that several gravestones, both marked and unmarked, are to be found within the building itself.
 Upon one such gravestone is a Latin epitaph to none other than Seán Clárach Mac Domhnaill (1691–1754), who was, in his time, the Chief Poet of Munster, as well as a resident of Charleville.

 William Alcock Tully, commissioner of Crown lands in the Kennedy and Warrego pastoral districts and 2nd Surveyor General of Queensland spent his formative years here.
 During this time, he surveyed the townsite of Charleville, Queensland which he named after Charleville, County Cork.

 Geography

 Charleville is geographically located at 'the heart of Munster', within the Golden Vale region.
 It is 60 km from Cork city to the south and 40 km from Limerick city to the north.

-A controversial modular home site for Ukrainian refugees was constructed in the north of town in 2023-24.
+A controversial modular home site for Ukrainian refugees was built near the charleville park hotel in 2023-24.
 It contains 68 two-bedroom units, housing over 200 people.

 Economy

-Numerous stores, such as Supervalu, Aldi, Lidl, Centra and Dunnes Stores are located in the town.
-Pubs such as Geary's, the Four WInds, Mulchay's, O'Leary's, O'Connors and O'Briens contribute to the town's lively atmosphere.